Workable/rabbit-queue/README.md

 It is written in typescript and requires node v6.0.0 or higher.

-By default it works weel with jsons.
-Ovewrite properties.conentType to work with strings or binary data.
+By default it works well with jsons.
+Ovewrite properties.contentType to work with strings or binary data.

 ## Connecting to RabbitMQ